andyet/MotherMayI/README.md

 ## Running the tests

-**WARNING** The tests are destructive.
+**WARNING** The tests are destructive (it flushes the configured Redis db).
 You'll need to edit the testconfig.json to specify a db and enable the tests before running.
 You should not be able to run the tests without editing this file first.

     node testall.js